metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 - There can be as many Metadata delegates as needed for a given asset.
 - Metadata delegates are derived from the Mint account which means they exist regardless of the owner of the asset.
 Thus, transferring an asset does not affect the Metadata delegates.
 - Metadata delegates are also derived from the current Update Authority of the asset.
 This means, whenever the Update Authority is updated on an asset, all Metadata delegates are voided and cannot be used by the new Update Authority.
+However, if the Update Authority was to be transferred back, all Metadata delegates associated with it would automatically reactivate.
 - Metadata delegates can be revoked by the Update Authority that approved them.
 - Metadata delegates can also revoke themselves.